What is agile working

 The necessary culture of trust for agile working

-A "culture of allowing things to fail" (culture of trust) gives team members a sense of security.
-Employees are encouraged to express innovative ideas - without having to reckon with negative sanctions if an idea turns out not to be suitable after all.
+A "culture of allowing failure" (culture of trust) gives team members a feeling of security.
+Employees are encouraged to express innovative ideas - without having to expect negative sanctions if an idea does not prove to be suitable in retrospect.

 The existence of a culture of trust is one of the essential prerequisites for the successful work of self-organizing teams.
-Trust promotes the ability to change quickly when parameters within or outside the company change.
+Trust promotes the ability to make rapid changes when parameters change within or outside the company.

-Any necessary cultural change presupposes that the culture of trust is supported and practiced by all levels of a company's hierarchy.
+Any cultural change that may be required presupposes that the culture of trust is supported and lived by all hierarchical levels of a company.

 Agile organization and corporate strategy